-Car-riding child(ren) will be met by a parent or daycare provider in the car loop.
+At dismissal car-riding child(ren) will be met by a parent or daycare provider in the car loop.
 The car loop goes through the parking lot.
 Students should wait with CCES staff until the vehicle pulls to a stop.
 Students should enter the car from the passenger side only to avoid moving vehicles.
-Drivers should remain at the wheel.
-Please review the "Arrival and Dismissal Procedures" for directions.
+Drivers should remain at the in the car.
+Please review "Dismissal Procedures" for directions.
+Please prepare children to buckle/unbuckle themselves and open/close doors themselves.
+Students will be issued a dismissal tag at the beginning of the school year.
+Please keep that on the backpack throughout the school year.